 More from Variety

 Sheindlin wouldn’t reveal details about “Judy Justice,” including where might end up, if it is another syndicated strip show, or even if the format will be the same as “Judge Judy.”
 But as one of the highest-paid stars on television, clocking $47 million a year for “Judge Judy,” the end of the show represents a major cost savings for ViacomCBS.
 But it’s also perhaps the most seismic shift to happen in the syndication business since Oprah Winfrey announced her departure.

-“I’ve had a 25-year-long marriage with CBS, and it’s been successful,” she said to the talk show host.
-“Next year will be our 25th season, silver anniversary, and CBS sort of felt, I think, they wanted to optimally utilize the repeats of my program.
-Because now they have 25 years of reruns.
+“I’ve had a 25-year-long marriage with CBS, and it’s been successful,” Sheindlin told DeGeneres.
+“Next year will be our 25th season, silver anniversary, and CBS, I think, sort of felt, they wanted to optimally utilize the repeats of my program, because now they have 25 years of reruns.
 So what they decided to do was to sell a couple of years’ worth of reruns.”

 But, Sheindlin added, “I’m not tired.
 So ‘Judy Justice’ will be coming out a year later… ‘Judge Judy’ you’ll be able to see next year, full year, all new shows.
 The following couple of years, you should be able to catch all the reruns that are currently carrying Judy, and ‘Judy Justice’ will be going elsewhere.
 Isn’t that fun?”